allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 Hosts which actually hold the metrics run carbon-cache and graphite-web processes.
 Their configuration is very simple though.
 None of them needs to know about any other nodes in cluster.
 Cache nodes know only about themselves and metrics they hold.
-Whole coordination effort lies on relay hosts.
+Whole coordination effort relies on relay hosts.
 The only thing that might be customizable are storage patterns (data resolution and retention time) kept in `storage-schemas.conf`.

 ### Current state

 We have been able to scale our Graphite cluster horizontally for the past few months using this sharded architecture.
 Currently we hit 3mln metrics/minute mark on 10 shards and the volume is still growing.
-Single node in cluster should not accept more than 600k – 700k metrics/minute, as behind this point data tends to get corrupted or lost.
+Single node in cluster should not accept more than 600k – 700k metrics/minute, as beyond this point data tends to get corrupted or lost.
 Of course these numbers apply to our cloud infrastructure, so your mileage will vary.

 ### Limitations

 Although scalable, this approach is not ideal: the biggest issue is query response time.
 This comes as a result of graphite-web remote query algorithm.
-Note, that in sharded architecture every single query gets translated to remote query.
+Note that in sharded architecture every single query gets translated to remote query.
 Since graphite-web does not know which cache node to ask, it sends queries to all of them, gathering results and choosing the most suitable ones.
 In our architecture this has two implications.

 First of all, adding more nodes will increase response time *a bit*.
 Only a pair of hosts holds data necessary to create a response, but fortunately local query on host that do not have matching data is fast.

 Second issue is much worse.
-Any malfunction of any cache node has devastating effect on overall query performance.
+Any malfunction of any cache node has a devastating effect on overall query performance.
 This is because each query will wait for request to *bad cache* to timeout.
 In our case, average response time increases from 0.5 second to 3+ seconds.
 Not only clients have to wait much longer, but graphite-web threads are blocked and some of the clients might experience connection timeouts.
-Since graphite has no tools that would allow on dynamic change in configuration, reboot of all relay hosts is needed to exclude malfunctioning host from cluster until it gets repaired.
+Since graphite has no tools that would allow dynamic change in configuration, reboot of all relay hosts is needed to exclude malfunctioning host from cluster until it gets repaired.

 ### Future